kubevious/kubevious/docs/rules-engine.md

     .filter(({item}) => item.props['Replicas'] >= 10)
     .filter(({item}) => !item.hasDescendants('Persistent Volume Claim'))
 ```
-The script selects stateful Applications (no Persistent Volume Claims), that are running more than 10 pods,  those Applications are within the non "kube-system" Namespace, the Namespace consumes more than 40% of overall cluster CPU and more than 35% of overall cluster memory.
+The script selects stateful Applications (no Persistent Volume Claims) running more than ten pods; those Applications are within the non "kube-system" Namespace, the Namespace consumes more than 40% of overall cluster CPU and more than 35% of total cluster memory.

 The **child** and **descendant** selectors can be chained together.
 While **child** selects direct children, the **descendant** selects items of a specified **kind** within the entire sub-tree.
 ```js